boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    network.
 QoS mapping models to support 5G slicing connectivity implemented over packet switched transport uses two layers of QoS that are discussed in the following subsections.

-## 5G QoS
+## 5G QoS Layer

-      At this layer QoS treatment is indicated by the 5QI (5G QoS indicator), as defined in {{TS-23.501}}.
-A 5QI is an ID that is used as a reference to 5G QoS characteristics (e.g., scheduling weights, admission thresholds, queue management thresholds, link layer protocol configuration, etc.) in the RAN domain.
-Given the fact that 5QI applies to the RAN domain, it is not visible to the TN domain.
-Therefore, if 5QI-aware treatment is desired in the TN domain as well, 5G network functions might set DSCP with a value representing 5QI, to allow differentiated treatment in TN domain as well.
+   QoS treatment is indicated in the 5G QoS layer by the 5QI (5G QoS indicator), as defined in {{TS-23.501}}.
+A 5QI is an identifier (ID) that is used as a reference to 5G QoS characteristics (e.g., scheduling weights, admission thresholds, queue management thresholds, and link layer protocol configuration) in the RAN domain.
+Given that 5QI applies to the RAN domain, it is not visible to the TN domain.
+Therefore, if 5QI-aware treatment is desired in the TN domain as well, 5G network functions might set DSCP with a value representing 5QI so that differentiated treatment can implemented in TN domain as well.
 Based on these DSCP values, at SDP of each TN segment used to construct transport for given 5G slice, very granular QoS enforcement might be implemented.

-The mapping between 5QI and DSCP is out of scope for this document.
-Mapping recommendations are documented in {{?I-D.henry-tsvwg-diffserv-to-qci}}.
+   The mapping between 5QI and
+   DSCP is out of scope for this document.
+Mapping recommendations are documented, e.g., in {{?I-D.henry-tsvwg-diffserv-to-qci}}.

    Each slice
    might have flows with multiple 5QIs, thus there could be many different 5QIs being deployed.
 5QIs (or, more precisely, corresponding DSCP values) are visible to the TN domain at SDP (i.e., at the edge of the TN domain).

    In this document, this layer of QoS will be referred as '5G QoS Class' ('5G QoS' in short), or '5G DSCP'.

-## TN QoS
+## TN QoS Layer

    Control of the TN resources on transit links, as well as traffic scheduling/prioritization on transit links, is based on a flat (non-hierarchical) QoS model in this IETF Network Slice realization.
-That is, IETF Network Slices are assigned dedicated resources (e.g., QoS queues) at the edge of the TN domain (at SDP), while all IETF Network Slices are sharing resources (sharing QoS queues) on the transit links of the TN domain.
+That is, IETF Network Slices are assigned dedicated resources (e.g., QoS queues) at the edge of the TN domain (at SDPs), while all IETF Network Slices are sharing resources (sharing QoS queues) on the transit links of the TN domain.
 Typical router hardware can support up to 8 traffic queues per port, therefore the architecture assumes 8 traffic queues per port support in general.

    At this layer, QoS treatment is indicated by QoS indicator specific to the encapsulation used in the TN domain, and it could be DSCP or MPLS Traffic Class (TC).
 This layer of QoS will be referred as 'TN QoS Class', or 'TN QoS' for short, in this document.

 ## QoS Realization Models